Partially Observable Szilard Engines: Deterministic memories, parametrically optimized for work extraction

 For different values of the tilt angle, we numerically found the maximum value of the relevant information, maximized over the parameter(s) of the memory.
-We denote optimal parameters with $*$ superscripts, e.g. $\ell^*$ is the parameter value for $\ell$ that maximizes relevant information.
+We denote optimal parameters with $^*$ superscripts, e.g. $\ell^*$ is the parameter value for $\ell$ that maximizes relevant information.
 The value of the relevant information at the optimal parameters is denoted by $I_{\rm rel}^*(c)$.
-It changes with the tilt angle, and hence with $c$.
-Total available relevant information, $I_{\rm rel}^{\rm max}(c)$, Eq. (\ref{Imax}), diminishes with increasing tilt angle.
-We normalize $I_{\rm rel}^*(c)$ by it to investigate how close the relevant information stored in a deterministic $K$-state memory (for $K=2,\dots, 5$) with optimal parameter values is to the maximum attainable relevant information for a given tilt angle.
-The results are plotted in Fig. \ref{optimalIfrac}.
+It changes with the tilt, because the size of the uncertain region, $c$, changes with the tilt.
+Total available relevant information, $I_{\rm rel}^{\rm max}(c)$, equation (\ref{Imax}), diminishes with increasing divider tilt, i.e. increasing c.
+We normalize $I_{\rm rel}^*(c)$ by it to investigate how close the relevant information stored in a deterministic $K$-state memory (for $K=2,\dots, 5$) with optimal parameter values is to the maximum attainable relevant information for a given tilt.
+The results are plotted in figure \ref{optimalIfrac}.

 It is interesting to note that, as we saw for two- and three-states, we find a ``worst" tilt angle for every fixed number of states, in the sense that the parametrically optimized memory captures the least relative amount of relevant information at that angle (and corresponding $c$).
-As the number of memory states increases, the angle at which this minimum occurs becomes closer to $\theta = {\pi \over 4}$, where $c=1$, but it is always larger than ${\pi \over 4}$.
+As the number of memory states increases, the angle at which this minimum occurs becomes closer to $\theta = \pi/4$, where $c=1$, but it is always larger than $\pi / 4$.

-In Fig. \ref{optimalIfrac} we see that memories with more states can retain a larger fraction of the maximum relevant information than memories with fewer states.
+In figure \ref{optimalIfrac} we see that memories with more states can retain a larger fraction of the maximum relevant information than memories with fewer states.
 The optimal three-state memory always keeps more relevant information than the two-state memory but is in turn outperformed by the best four-state memory in terms of relevant information retained, and so on.
 As can be expected, returns diminish as the number of states becomes larger: the relative increase in relevant information, gained from adding one more state, becomes smaller.
-This suggests that further increasing the number of memory states will result in ever diminishing gains in terms of relevant information retained.
-The parametrically optimized five-state partition already captures over 93\% of the maximum relevant information for all tilt angles.
+This suggests that further increasing the number of memory states will result in ever diminishing gains in terms of relevant information retained, and thus extractable work.
+The parametrically optimized five-state partition already captures over 93\% of the maximum relevant information for all tilts.